-Use Local RDP for Access to Windows Systems
+Use Local RDP for Access to Windows and Linux Systems

-Use BeyondTrust to start a Local Remote Desktop Protocol (RDP) session with a remote Windows system.
+Use BeyondTrust to start a Local Remote Desktop Protocol (RDP) session with remote Windows and Linux systems.
 Unlike a typical BeyondTrust RDP session, Local RDP sessions are not proxied through a Jumpoint, which means that users can Jump only to systems within their local network.
 To use Local RDP through BeyondTrust, you must have the user account permission Allowed Jump Methods: Local RDP via the local network.

 - To start a Local RDP session from the representative console, open the Remote Desktop Protocol dialog from either the Support menu or RDP To button.